Netatalk/netatalk/doc/manpages/man5/papd.conf.5.md

 **am=(uams list)**

 > The **am** option allows specific UAMs to be specified for a particular printer.
-It has no effect if the **au** flag is not present.
+It takes effect when authentication is enabled via **ca** or **sp**.
 Note: possible values are *uams_guest.so* and *uams_clrtxt.so* only.
 The first method requires a valid username, but no password.
 The second requires both a valid username and the correct password.

-**au**
+**ca=(path)**

-> If present, this flag enables authentication for the printer.
+> Enables CAP-style authenticated printing.
+The path specifies a directory where authenticated print jobs are staged.
+Implicitly enables authentication for the printer.

 **co=(CUPS options)**